rkwitz/Music-Player-Monopoly/README.md

 Spotify extension music player web app.
-Uses Spotify's API to collect user data and present statics to user.
+Uses Spotify's API to collect user data and present statistics to user.
 Primarily coded in JavaScript, CSS, and HTML.

 Site is now live and can be reached at: http://www.musicplayermonopoly.com/